drgeb/gargage/README.md

 **Software Development Playbook**

-This playbook installs a subset of roles that might be useful to web developers.
+This playbook installs a subset of roles that might be useful to developers.
 It includes:

 * base
 * dodpki